 Often undisclosed and disguised as a Highland whisky, there’s a lot of young Clynelish hitting the market these days.
 They’ve mainly been received well and I’ve enjoyed some as well.
 Watt Whisky’s Secret Highland Distillery comes to mind.
-Then again, many show their youth and are (to my palette at least) rather unpolished.
+Then again, many show their youth and are (to my palate at least) rather unpolished.
 This Clynelish from Single Malts of Scotland falls in that category.

 Official Clynelish releases are rare, so it’s a single malt many people only become familiar with when their whisky journey is well under way.
 Over the years it has built a reputation as a connoisseur’s whisky, known for it’s waxy, old-school style that used to be much more prevalent, but nowadays is a rarity.